Karlos Gil in conversation with

 The domain of gods and monsters; of birth and burial, where extraordinary events come to pass.
 Dark, dangerous and alienated: caves are places of visions and experiences both sacred and profane.
 More recently, they have become home to data farms, seed vaults, communication cables and doomsday bunkers.

-Through the deep depths of a lost civilization, where apocalyptic landscapes frame the stage for a species that has evolved from our environmentally challenged reality, Timefall invites us to be aware of the power and potential that science fiction and cinema have.
+Through the deep depths of a lost civilization, where apocalyptic landscapes frame the stage for a species that has evolved from our environmentally challenged reality, Timefall invited the viewer to be aware of the power and potential that science fiction and cinema have.
 An awareness of how these influence our perception of the past and how we imagine the future, for us to take agency over worlds to come.

-This exhibition is made in collaboration with Museo Centro de Arte Dos de Mayo (CA2M) Madrid.
+This exhibition was made in collaboration with Museo Centro de Arte Dos de Mayo (CA2M) Madrid.